-I’m a 49-year-old (almost) one-time journalist, one-time ESL teacher, current writer and photographer.
+I’m a 50-year-old one-time journalist, one-time ESL teacher, some-time writer and some-time photographer.

-I’ve been keeping this blog in one form or another since 2006 — albeit with occasional (some might say frequent) gaps in time, both large and small.
+Anyway, I’ve been keeping this blog in one form or another since 2006 — albeit with occasional (some might say frequent, heh) gaps in time, both large and small.
 I’ve had similar sites before that; all previous efforts have become lost in the digital strata of Internet time.

 After gallivanting back and forth across the globe for the last few years, I’ve settled back down in my hometown of Cincinnati, Ohio — again! — for the time being.

 Oh, and why the Gecko’s Bark?
-It just seemed … apropos … after living in the wilds of Thailand for a while:
+It just seemed … apropos … after living in the wilds of Thailand for a time:

 The latest — ahem! — posts, with blurbs:

 - It Seems Like Yesterday (5/19/2019) - Well Mom, 18 years have come and gone and I've missed my usual deadline by several months now, but I have my reasons -- or reason, as it were -- which I'll get to in a moment.